 Founder, owner, producer, songwriter, and audio engineer with over 500 songs on the GIVE UP STILL HERE label.

 I started making music when I was 15 and I have always wanted to create my own music.
-I produce instrumentals under the name "candy cigarettes" and I make almost all of my music from scratch.
+I produce instrumentals and I make almost all of my music from scratch.
 I have amassed a solid amount of streams over streaming services and have been featured on blogs such as Brain Makery Mag, GrooveRelly, UndergroundVampireClub, and Stereo Stickman.
 I am a lover of the art of sound in general.

-I currently own my own label (which I release bi-weekly with) and I am also releasing singles with BirdHouse recordings.
+I currently own my own label and I am also releasing singles with BirdHouse recordings.
 I have created over 500 songs and I continue to work on creative projects daily.
 I have managed two artists, distributed over 70 tracks I mixed and mastered, and collaboration is one of my strongest suits.
 It is my passion to create music with others.

 I will provide great attention to detail, a streaming service ready track, consistent communication, and exactly what you're looking for at a good price.